 The Inn’s assistant manager Dace “Dee” Norbergs, a native of Latvia, cheerfully greeted and escorted me to my room, called “The Blue Heron.”
 As I walked in, I saw a fluffy white bed, light-filled windows, a convenient kitchenette, and a tastefully tiled bathroom.
 A doorway opened up to a sundeck with Capri blue wooden beach chairs and a view of the Gulf.
 It was clear this would be “home.”

-I had arrived after a 5:55 am flight from Los Angeles and wanted to rest for an hour to decide how to make the most of my 3 days as a solo-woman-traveler.
+I had arrived after a 5:55 am flight from Los Angeles and wanted to rest for an hour to decide how to make the most of my 3 days as a solo-woman traveler.
 It would be nice to have time to myself and I looked forward to doing “my own thing” without distraction.

 The Tampa Bay and St. Petersburg areas are spread out so I chose to focus only on Pass-a-Grille and St. Pete’s Beach.
-It’s rich in history, slightly offbeat and a walker and biker’s paradise.
+It’s rich in history, slightly offbeat, and a walker and biker’s paradise.

 The colorful Suncoast Beach Trolley passes by every 15 minutes running from Pass-a-Grille – St. Petersburg and all the way to Clearwater.
 Five bucks will get you an all-day pass.

-The weather was overcast when I arrived in early January but the temperature was in the 50’s and comfortable.
+The weather was overcast when I arrived in early January but the temperature was in the 50s and comfortable.
 I had come from a freakishly freezing holiday season in Los Angeles.

 I walked down the street to find dinner before it got dark.
-As I approached 8th Ave., I caught sight of the Victorian era Hurricane Restaurant, which stood out on the street.
+As I approached 8th Ave., I caught sight of the Victorian-era Hurricane Restaurant, which stood out on the street.

-It had originally been a bathhouse called Page’s Pavilion, built in 1912, which was part of the “then” Casa Bonita Hotel.
+It had originally been a bathhouse called Page’s Pavilion, constructed in 1912, which was part of the “then” Casa Bonita Hotel.
 Part of the hotel was torn down in the 1960s and what remained became a restaurant in 1977.
 It’s the centerpiece of downtown Pass-a-Grille and looked like a charming place to eat.

 I couldn’t resist trying a Rumrunner, one of their specialty drinks.
 After devouring a tasty plate of fresh grilled grouper and vegetables, I went back to my room to rest up for the next day.

 What I particularly enjoyed about Pass-a-Grille is how easy and accessible it is to walk around.
-Slim and trim residents, many of them Baby Boomers, ran, walked their dogs or rode bikes, breathing in the healthy breeze of the Gulf and Bay.
+Slim and trim residents, many of them Baby Boomers, ran, walked their dogs, or rode bikes, breathing in the healthy breeze of the Gulf and Bay.

-The next morning, I had an omelet and coffee at The Seahorse, a deep-wooded-sea-faring-styled eatery decorated with a collection of kitsch and old Florida knick knacks.
+The next morning, I had an omelet and coffee at The Seahorse, a deep-wooded-sea-faring-styled eatery decorated with a collection of kitsch and old Florida knick-knacks.
 A friendly waitress wearing a tropical shirt and jeans eagerly refilled my cup.

 My final lunch was on the beach at The Paradise Grille.
 It’s a colorful outdoor beach café.
 Vendors were selling their wares and young women strolled by in bikinis.
 Not bad for early January.
 After finishing up a Gulf shrimp Caesar salad and a Heineken, I reluctantly jumped on the shuttle to head back to the Tampa Bay airport.